mguinness/KestrelWAF/README.md

 ## Setup

-This projects uses the [Micro Rule Engine](https://github.com/runxc1/MicroRuleEngine) based on [Expression Trees](https://docs.microsoft.com/en-us/dotnet/csharp/expression-trees).
+This project uses the [Micro Rule Engine](https://github.com/runxc1/MicroRuleEngine) based on [Expression Trees](https://docs.microsoft.com/en-us/dotnet/csharp/expression-trees).

 That project [README](https://github.com/runxc1/MicroRuleEngine/blob/master/README.md) covers the different kinds of expressions that can be used, so I'd encourage you to read that beforehand.